Free zones

 • Suits financial firms and credible tech businesses — not general trading or everyday consultancy.

-• Banks respect it, but a DIFC account needs more compliance preparation than a standard free zone.
+• Banks are comfortable with DIFC companies, but a DIFC account needs more compliance preparation than a standard free zone.

 The DIFC's two routes: regulated finance and technology